Distinguished Speaker Series – Dr. Sarah-Patricia Breen

 We are proud and humbled to count these names amongst our Distinguished Speakers.

-Environmental, cultural and human rights advocate Sheila Watt-Cloutier offered a thought-provoking discussion on the interconnectedness of the environment, economy, foreign policy, health and human rights and how this will impact the future of our planet.
+Sheila Watt-Cloutier discussed the interconnectedness of the environment, economy, foreign policy, health and human rights and how it impacts the future of our planet.

 October 28, 2021 — Marion Buller